-Robin Hood.
-Ah, yes.
-Who doesn’t know the tale?
-Steal from the rich, give to the poor.
-Marian, Little John and all that.
-We all know the entire story off by heart, don’t we?
-Over the years Hollywood also hasn’t skimped on giving us lot’s of different versions of Robin Hood, sure, provided, some were better than others and some entirely slipped from memory (Russel Crowe, 2010, Robin Hood).
-In fact in my mind there only ever were 3 versions of Robin Hood I could tolerate, these being Disney’s 1973 animated Robin Hood, the 1991 classic starring Kevin Costner, Robin Hood: Prince of Thieves…and then there was Mel Brooks and his 1993 version, Robin Hood: Men In Tights.
+Let’s begin with the fact that over the years Hollywood hasn’t skimped on giving us lots of different versions of Robin Hood.
+Some were better than others and some entirely slipped from memory (Russel Crowe, 2010, Robin Hood).
+Despite all the alternatives, In my mind there only ever were 3 versions of Robin Hood I could tolerate, these being Disney’s 1973 animated Robin Hood (dem red fox), the 1991 classic starring Kevin Costner, Robin Hood: Prince of Thieves…and then there was Mel Brooks and his 1993 version, Robin Hood: Men In Tights.

 While Robin Hood: Men In Tights isn’t considered a musical, it contains a series of surprisingly strong musical numbers, one of which even went on to appear on the official soundtrack album sung to some acclaim by Debbie James, named ‘Marian’.
 The production quality and instrumental value of the album version of this song could very well fool you into thinking you’re listening to a song that has absolutely nothing to do with this film at all.
 If you care to, you may listen to it by clicking here.

 The titular song, ‘Men In Tights’ is surprisingly catchy too and accompanies the overall tone of the film excellently seeing as most of the film, in general, is presented by Sherwood themed rappers named ‘The Merry Men Singers’.
 I would suppose the end result of all this is that Men In Tights is at least partially considered or was intended as a musical or at very least a theater production but I think it all managed to translate very well to film.